 Cellars

 Repair category -

-Notes None noted.
+Notes None.

+Electricity

-Electricity Repair category 2 Notes The electrical installation appears dated with a metal consumer box which may not meet current Building Regulations.
+Repair category 2

+Notes The electrical installation is dated as the electrical switch gear does not incorporate circuit breaker fuses.
 Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

-Gas
+Ø Gas

 Repair category 1

 Notes No significant defects evident.

-Trade bodies governing gas installations currently advise that gas appliances

 Gas

 Repair category 1

-Notes should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.